Unveiling the Dance of Molecules: Ro-Vibrational Dynamics of Molecules under Intense Illumination at Complex Plasmonic Interfaces: Ro-vibrational dynamics at plasmonic metasurfaces under strong coupling conditions

 The three-dimensional geometry introduces an additional alignment parameter $\langle \cos^2(\phi) \rangle$, where $\phi$ denotes the azimuthal angle between the $x$-axis and the molecular axis in the laboratory frame defined in Fig. \ref{fig:4}b.
 For initial conditions corresponding to $J=0$ and $M=0$, $\langle \cos^2(\phi) \rangle=\frac{1}{2}$.
 The temporal evolution shown in Figs. \ref{fig:9}c and \ref{fig:9}d demonstrates complex three-dimensional rotational dynamics.
 Interestingly, the orientation in $xy$ plane is briefly stopped at the end of the pump, but then continues at later times following a similar trend observed in $\langle \cos^2(\theta) \rangle$.
 The highly spatially inhomogeneous EM field intensity and polarization distribution induce position-dependent ro-vibrational dynamics across the molecular ensemble, which is scrutinized in Fig. \ref{fig:10}.

+The intriguing alignment dynamics observed long after the initial pump pulse stem from persistent EM fields in the system, which continue to influence molecular excitation and orientation states.
+Fig. \ref{fig:9}a reveals a striking difference in electronic relaxation rates: molecules on metasurfaces exhibit significantly slower relaxation compared to their free-space counterparts.
+This prolonged electronic excitation manifests in the rotational dynamics, as demonstrated in Figs. \ref{fig:9}b-d, where the rotational pumping process unfolds at a markedly reduced rate.
+This temporal modification of both electronic and rotational dynamics highlights the profound influence of metasurface-induced EM environments on molecular quantum states.

 Figures \ref{fig:10}a-i examine the spatial dependence of molecular orientation and the projection of angular momentum on the $z$-axis, $\langle M \rangle$, at the time of maximum electronic excitation (180 fs).
-The system is excited by a pump pulse centered at 1.89 eV, corresponding to the second sharp peak beyond the $0-0$ transition frequency in Fig. \ref{fig:7} (analogous to $\Omega_3$ in Fig. \ref{fig:1}d).
+The system is excited by a pulse centered at 1.89 eV, corresponding to the second sharp peak beyond the $0-0$ transition frequency in Fig. \ref{fig:7} (analogous to $\Omega_3$ in Fig. \ref{fig:1}d).

-The spatial distribution of molecular alignment reveals distinct patterns: molecules orient predominantly vertical to the molecular layer near the nanohole edges (panels (a)-(c)), while the in-plane orientation, shown in panels (d)-(f), is concentrated in regions spanning the holes.
+The spatial distribution of molecular alignment reveals distinct patterns: molecules orient predominantly vertical to the metasurface's plane near the nanohole edges (panels (a)-(c)), while the in-plane orientation, shown in panels (d)-(f), is localized in regions spanning the holes.
 The spatial distributions of $\langle M \rangle$ (panels (g)-(i)) exhibit remarkable correlations with the EM field chirality density maps presented in Fig. \ref{fig:5}.
 This correlation manifests most clearly in the TH configuration, where two prominent regions of alternating $\langle M \rangle$ near the upper corner of the triangular hole correspond directly to regions of left/right chiral fields.
 While the bottom region of the hole displays stronger $\langle M \rangle$ contrast than observed in the chirality density, the sign distribution of $\langle M \rangle$ maintains correspondence with the chirality density $C$ shown in Fig. \ref{fig:5}.
 Similar correlations between $\langle M \rangle$ and $C$ are evident in the SRR and CSRR configurations.
+This behavior is due to the angular momentum conservation and selection rules in light-matter interactions.
+For example, left-circularly polarized light carries angular momentum of $+\hbar$ per photon.
+When such a photon is absorbed by a molecule, the change in the magnetic quantum number $M$ must follow the selection rule $\Delta M=+1$ to conserve angular momentum.
+Therefore, only transitions that increase $M$ by $+1$ are allowed, which explains why spatial spots with positive/negative chirality preferentially excite positive/negative $M$ states.